freeverseio/crypto-soccer/truffle/documentation/mappings.md

 Step 2: find league for that team

     - we need a mapping(bytes32) => League
         - doubt: to League or to leagueIdx?
 Is it redundant with league.teamIdx?
         - the latter, I don't think so, since we need to scan the teams in a league...

-Step 3: find last round preocessed for that team:
+Step 3: find last round processed for that team:

     - alternative 1: binary search
     - alternative 2: store uint lastRoundsProcessed = serialization for each team